-link

-Sets a link to the parent process (like spawn_link/3 does).
+link Sets a link to the parent process (like spawn_link/3 does).

-monitor

-Monitor the new process (just like monitor/2 does).
+monitor Monitor the new process (just like erlang:monitor/2 [page 195] does).

-'''

-{priority, Level}

-'''

-Sets the priority of the new process.
-Equivalent to executing process_flag(priority, Level) in the start function of the new process, except that the priority will be set before the process is selected for execution for the first time.
-For more information on priorities see process_flag(priority, Level).
+- {priority, Level} Sets the priority of the new process.
+Equivalent to executing process_flag(priority, Level) [page 206] in the start function of the new process, except that the priority will be set before the process is selected for execution for the first time.
+For more information on priorities see process_flag(priority, Level) [page 206]. - {fullsweep_after, Number} This option is only useful for performance tuning.

-'''

-{fullsweep_after, Number}

-'''

-This option is only useful for performance tuning.
 In general, you should not use this option unless you know that there is problem with execution times and/or memory consumption, and you should measure to make sure that the option improved matters.